-- 11.2.1.
-Ensure that it receives learner enrolment data from accredited Skills Development Providers (SDPs) on time for planning purposes. - 11.2.2.
-Liaise with the accredited assessment centres and approved sites on assessment instruments to be administered for a particular session. - 11.2.3.
-Ensure that complete assessment instruments and related documentation are forwarded to the accredited assessment centres and approved sites in a secure manner agreed upon. - 11.2.4.
-Keep a record of assessment specialists that assess and moderate the external assessments involving practical tasks which are conducted at decentralised assessment centres that simulate working conditions or approved workplace sites. - 11.2.5.
-Ensure that learner results are credible and that the assessment process was fair, valid, reliable and unbiased.
+- 2.7.1 Ensure that it receives learner enrolment data from accredited Skills Development Providers (SDPs) on time for planning purposes. - 2.7.2 issue candidate registration numbers after the learners have been recommended to sit for final external assessment;

+- 2.7.3 Liaise with the accredited assessment centres and approved sites on assessment instruments to be administered for a particular session. - 2.7.4 Ensure that complete assessment instruments and related documentation are forwarded to the accredited assessment centres and approved sites in a secure manner agreed upon. - 2.7.5 Keep a record of assessment specialists that assess and moderate the external assessments involving practical tasks which are conducted at decentralised assessment centres that simulate working conditions or approved workplace sites. - 2.7.6 Ensure that learner results are credible and that the assessment process was fair, valid, reliable and unbiased.

-11.3.
-Roles and responsibilities of assessment centres
+2.8 Roles and responsibilities of assessment centres